Joe-Collins-1986/BitWise-DRF/README.md

 - The permission classes used for this view allows unauthenticated users to perform read operations (IsAuthenticatedOrReadOnly).

 - Filter backend for owner\_\_profile:
   The LanguageList view uses the DjangoFilterBackend for filtering languages based on the owner's profile.
-The filter_backends attribute is set to [DjangoFilterBackend], and the filterset_fields attribute is set to ['owner\_\_profile'].
+The filter_backends attribute is set to DjangoFilterBackend, and the filterset_fields attribute is set to 'owner\_\_profile'.
 This allows languages to be assigned to the profile page of the language owner.

 This view can be used to list all the languages, create new language objects if they are authenticated.